 - Go to Office.com and open Microsoft Outlook.

 - Within the ‘General’ tab of the settings, click the ‘Notifications’ subsection.

 - When on the ‘Notifications’ tab, go to the ‘Desktop Notifications’ subheading.

 - Toggle the ‘Send me desktop notifications’ from no to yes.

 - Alter any following settings to your choosing.

-As aforementioned, don’t worry if that step-by-step isn’t enough detail for you.
+As mentioned, don’t worry if the steps above are not detailed enough for you.
 Now, we will look deeper into the process of enabling the envelope option within Outlook.

-Your first step, of course, after opening Microsoft Outlook, will be to access the Outlook settings.
+Your first step after going to Office.com and opening Microsoft Outlook, will be to access the Outlook settings.
 To do this, click the cog in the top-right of the screen, as shown in the screenshot here:

 After opening the initial settings menu, which will open to the right hand side of the screen, you will want to access the wider array of Outlook settings.
 To do this, look to the bottom of the settings menu and click, ‘View all Outlook settings’.

 After clicking this, you’ll be brought to the wider selection of Outlook settings.
 Before doing anything else, make sure you are on the General subsection of options.
 You may be put there by default, but you may also see yourself on the Email tab, hence the need to point it out.